During 1997 and 1998, researchers at the University of New Hampshire explored existing methodologies used to:

 - Convene a national meeting of an expert panel to address questions of how best to identify and characterize the public health workforce.

-- Develop recommendations for pursuing methodologies to assess the public health workforce through further grant activities the Robert Wood Johnson Foundation (RWJF) might undertake.
+- Develop recommendations for pursuing methodologies to assess the public health workforce through further grant activities RWJF might undertake.

 - Descriptions of the public health workforce as defined by certain occupational classifications.